 So what’s it all about?

-Broad City follows close friends Ilana and Abbi living in New York City, trying to be adults while also having fun, getting it wrong, getting high, and skyping each other from the toilet or the bedroom.
+Broad City follows close friends Ilana and Abbi living in New York City, trying to be adults while also having fun, getting it wrong, getting high, and skyping each other from the toilet.

 My two favourite Ilanaisms are “Yasss Queen” and “wanna fooook!”
 Check em out!

 Ilana and Abbi play Truth or Truth with Jimmy Fallon.